apluslms/aplus-manual/m02_programming_exercises/01_instructions.rst

 Python-grader-utils (just "Graderutils") is a Python library for test suite management, file validation and test feedback formatting.
-It is used with Python programming exercise.
+It is used with Python programming exercises.
 The source code and documentation is here: https://github.com/Aalto-LeTech/python-grader-utils

 By default, Graderutils uses the configuration file **test_config.yaml** in the